Where do we source our metals?

 There is no such thing as natural white gold.
 Gold always comes out of the ground yellow.
 It is given its whiteness by alloying it (mixing it) with white coloured metals.
 Various different colours of gold can be achieved using this alloying process such as, white, rose, green and black gold.

-A few of our jewellery collectionsare made from oxidised silver.
-That means we artificially blacken the metal with a sulfur mixture.
-Not just do we think it looks great, but you also won’t have any problems with your jewellery tarnishing.
-Similar to plating, on rings the oxidisation does get lighter when worn a lot, but can easily be redone.
+A couple of our jewellery pieces are made from oxidised silver (our Calf Necklace for example).
+That means we artificially blacken the metal with a sulphur mixture.
+It looks great, but similar to plating, the oxidisation does get lighter when worn a lot, but can easily be redone.

 What causes silver to tarnish?